All aspects relating to the funeral are handled by our family

 We understand the importance of attending funeral visitations and services to personally offer your condolences to a family who has recently lost a loved one.
-However, we have to obey the recommendations provided by our government and state funeral board officials by enforcing the restrictions of no public gatherings larger than 10 people.
+However, we have to obey the recommendations provided by our government and state funeral board officials by enforcing that everybody attending must wear a mask.

 Although a hug, kiss, or a handshake can mean the world to family who is grieving a loss, it is not the only way to offer condolences.
 A phone call, text message, card, or even as simple as leaving a comment on our website’s tribute wall can truly mean so much to the family.

 There’s a lot that goes into planning a funeral, but making those arrangements beforehand gives you time to consider all of your options and make sure that you’re covering all of the necessary details.
 The following checklist will help you to make sure you’ve thought of everything when you begin creating your personalized plan.

 This includes your father’s name, your mother’s maiden name, your level of education, and your social security number.

 This includes fraternal, service, or union membership, along with any special recognitions you might have

 If you’re a veteran, you’ll also need to include:

 Date of enlistment